MontrealCorpusTools/ISCAN/docs/source/use_via_docker.rst

 	docker-compose up

 In your web browser, navigate to :code:`localhost:8080`.
-You should see the I-SCAN web page.
+You should see the ISCAN web page.

 To stop the server, press :code:`Ctrl+C` only once.
-The terminal should show a `Gracefully stopping...` message and then exit.
+The terminal should show a ``Gracefully stopping...`` message and then exit.

 Mounted volumes
 ===============

 This Docker instance is configured so that the contents of certain directories persist between runs of the server, and so that contents are constant between the local directory and the directory in the container.
 These local directories, located in the root of the repository, are:

 * :code:`polyglot_source/` - the directory containing corpora to be loaded.
 * :code:`polyglot_data/` - the directory where corpus metadata will be stored